opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 ## Cypress Cloud

 Cypress Cloud has been enabled as a functionality and can be used by the quickstarter users.
 Some configuration needs to be done in the quickstarter for the dashboard to start recording executions.

+The steps for configuring this functionality are defined in (https://www.opendevstack.org/ods-documentation/opendevstack/latest/quickstarters/e2e-cypress.html).

 For more information on this, please contact the support team.

-**Only use this functionality in releases, not development.** It is important to note that Cypress Cloud is intended for use in releases, not development.
-This ensures that your tests are run against stable and reliable code, and that the Dashboard does not get overflooded with non-relevant tests.
-For the same reason, the Jenkinsfile is configured to only pass the record parameter when running in the master branch, or in a release.

-You can find more information about using the Cypress Cloud in the official documentation for Cypress https://docs.cypress.io/guides/cloud/introduction.

 #### *Obsolete*